 The first Franciscan monasteries appeared in the lands of Lithuania’s neighbor, Poland, shortly after the death of Francis of Assisi in 1226.
 These Franciscans, who were also known as the Lesser Brothers, came to Lithuania and various other countries to preach the Gospel to pagans and infidels.
 The first Franciscans came to Lithuania during the reign of King Mindaugas.
 After the Christianization of Lithuania in 1387, the first bishops of Vilnius, Andrew, and Jacob, were elected from the Franciscan order.
 Jacob, the Bishop of Vilnius, spoke Lithuanian and during ten years of service was able to lay the foundation for the Vilnius Diocese.
 Unfortunately, Franciscans also became the first martyrs of Vilnius, who are commemorated by Holy Cross Church, located at S. Daukanto Sq.
 1.

-After the Christianization of Lithuania the Franciscan order experienced rapid growth.
-At the beginning of the 15th century dissentions arose within the order, with some friars wanting stricter adherence to St. Francis Rule.
+After the Christianization of Lithuania, the Franciscan order experienced rapid growth.
+At the beginning of the 15th century, dissensions arose within the order, with some friars wanting stricter adherence to St. Francis Rule.
 As a result, the order split into “Observant” and “Conventual” branches.
 Most of the old monasteries in Lithuania remained occupied by the Conventual Franciscans, who adhered to a less strict rule and were more sedentary than Observant Franciscans.
 The latter branch in Poland and Lithuania are known as Bernardines, named after St. Bernardine of Siena.

 Descriptions, photos and details